patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Sharing
 From `Good Point 3: Scratch has a "Remix" button`
-* It exists and works
+*	It exists and works – if you like something and want to have a try at improving it, you just press the button
 * Is this because it of `Good Point 15: Scratch has No Merge Action` (for you corporate warriors)

 ## Deployment
 From `Good Point 16: Scratch has a "public" checkbox`
-* ahahaha - you just press "Share"!
+* pwaahahaha - you just press "Share"!

 ## Politeness
-From `Good Point 17: Scratch seems to be incredibly good natured`
+TODO(PMM) From Good Point 17: Scratch seems to be incredibly good natured
-* Is it because they're all under 12? ( or perhaps over 30 ?)
+*	Is it because they're all under 12? ( or over 30 ?)
  *	what element of self selection of the group, and self policing is going on here?
- * is this in fact a _very interesting outcome_ we might want to think about more closely
+ *	is this in fact a very interesting outcome we might want to think about more closely?

 # It's a constrained environment
  * `Good Point MMM: there are  "Only a few ways to do certain things"`